-- 2.10 Since the draft Habitats Regulations Appraisal record was prepared, one site, the Firth of Forth and St Andrews Bay Complex, has moved from draft to proposed Special Protection Area status.
-This change in status has been updated in this version of the HRA record, however it has not made a material change to the findings of the appraisal as draft sites are treated in the same manner as proposed sites. - 2.11 Background information about each of the 13 sites was collated and considered in the context of the likelihood of connectivity pathways between policies and proposals in the proposed local development plan and the qualifying interests (QI) of each European site (see Appendix A).
+- 2.15 Since the draft Habitats Regulations Appraisal record was prepared, one site, the Outer Firth of Forth and St Andrews Bay Complex, has moved from draft to proposed Special Protection Area status.
+The amended change in status did not made a material change to the findings of the appraisal as draft sites are treated in the same manner as proposed sites. - 2.16 Background information about each of the 13 sites was collated and considered in the context of the likelihood of connectivity pathways between policies and proposals in the proposed local development plan and the qualifying interests (QI) of each European site (see Appendix A).